inversion-api/inversion-engine/README.md

 ### Path Matching

 Endpoints, Actions and AclRules are selected when they can be matched to a request url path.
-Each one of these objects contains an "includesPaths" and "excludesPaths" configuration property that takes a comma separated list of paths definitions.
+Each one of these objects contains an "includePaths" and "excludesPaths" configuration property that takes a comma separated list of paths definitions.
 The wildcard character "*" can be used to match any arbitrary path ending.
 Regular expressions can be used to match specific path requirements.
 If a path is both included and excluded, the exclusion will "win" and the path will not be considered a match.
 Leading and trailing '/' characters are not considered when path matching.

 Regular expression matches are modeled off of [angular-ui](https://github.com/angular-ui/ui-router/wiki/URL-Routing#url-parameters) regex path matching.
 A regex-based match component follows the pattern "{optionalParamName:regex}".
 If you surround any path part with [] it makes that part and all subsequent